 This is an independent blog – sadly I don’t own a country house, nor does anyone in my family, though a distant relative was Head Coachman at Flete in Devon at one point.
 Of course, if anyone would like to leave me a house and estate (even a small one), I’d be happy to devote myself to keeping it in the manner such estates should be.
 As of 2017, I do have an MA (Distinction) in ‘The English Country House 1485-1945‘ from the University of Buckingham, awarded for my dissertation, ‘The Seat of a Gentleman – The Evolving Professionalisation of the Sale of English Country Houses 1700-1960’.

 Views and opinions are my own regardless of any organisations I may be involved with.
 I receive no sponsorship/funding from anyone – though I always welcome comments and information from those who own these wonderful homes or who work in the industry.
-This blog should be a key resource for anyone interested in, or who works with our country houses.
+This blog should be an important resource for anyone interested in, or who works with, our country houses.

 If you have news you’d like to share, please do feel free to get in contact: firstname.lastname@example.org

 Thank you for your interest – and don’t forget to subscribe for updates.

-And for good measure, here are my top three recommendations to help the survival of our country houses:
+And for good measure, here are my top recommendations to help the survival of our country houses:

 - Reform VAT on listed building repairs to favour conservation.

 - Ensure local councils fully meet their responsibilities as protectors of our heritage.

 - Resist the imposition of a Land Valuation Tax.